VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Methodology

 \section{Methodology}

 \textbf{Problem Formulation.} Let $\mathcal{D} = \{(v_i, t_i, y_i)\}_{i=1}^N$ denote a multimodal instruction tuning dataset, where $v_i$ represents the input image, $t_i$ the textual instruction, and $y_i$ the target response.
-The objective for fine-tuning a Multimodal Large Language Model (MLLM), parameterized by $\theta$, is to minimize the negative log-likelihood of the response $y$ given the multimodal context:
+The objective for fine-tuning a Multimodal Large Language Model (MLLM), parameterized by $\theta$, is to minimize the multimodal training loss $\mathcal{L}_{\text{MM}}$, defined as the negative log-likelihood of the response $y$ given the multimodal context:

 where $L$ is the length of the response tokens and $y_{<j}$ denotes the tokens preceding position $j$.
 While effective, blindly optimizing this objective over massive datasets often leads to inefficiency, as the model may overfit to linguistic priors in samples where visual information is redundant.
 A fundamental question arises: which samples genuinely require visual reasoning, and which are solvable by linguistic priors alone?
 Equation~(1) does not differentiate between these cases, treating all samples equally, regardless of their visual necessity.